-Standard Club can invest in a range of assets and instruments whose risks it can sufficiently identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency.
+Standard Ireland can invest in a range of assets and instruments whose risks it can sufficiently identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency.
 All assets are invested to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
 Sufficient assets are localised to ensure their availability.
 Assets are invested in the best interest of all members under the direction of the investment director.

-Standard Ireland holds a very conservative investment portfolio, comprising only US treasuries (although a more diversified portfolio is allowed within the investment portfolio rules).
+Standard Ireland holds a very conservative investment portfolio, comprising only US treasuries..
 The majority of Standard Club's higher yield and more volatile assets are held within Standard Re, which also holds the majority of surplus assets held across the group.